8 Apple Science Activities Perfectly Made for a Preschooler

 As I cut the apple apart, we talked about the various parts.
 Starting with the skin, I said, “This is the skin.
 Hmm.
 We have skin on our bodies, too.
 What do you suppose the skin does?”
 It protects the precious fruit and our precious bodies, of course!

 After teaching them the parts of an apple, we sorted the cards on the chart using Velcro dots to hold them in place.
-Because the labels include pictures, the students were able to label the apple independently at the science center.
+Because the labels include pictures, the students could label the apple independently at the science center.

 Materials: